antelle/keyboard-auto-type/README.md

 The methos above also returns the URL if the active window is a browser.
 Currently supported:
 - Windows: Chrome, Firefox, Edge, Internet Explorer, other Chromium-based browsers
 - macOS: Chrome, Safari
+- Linux: Chrome, Firefox, some of other Chromium-based browsers

 ### Switching to a window